 Acheson indirectly agreed with critics that earlier VOA programming to the Soviet Union was not well-planned to meet the Soviet propaganda challenge.
 Jamming was not the main factor for the need to change VOA’s programming policy.
 The Stalinist regime was just as murderous in 1947, when the VOA Russian broadcast was finally started, as it was in the second half of 1950, the period covered by Acheson’s report to Congress.

-At least, Secretary Acheson admitted that VOA’s program content was previously not sufficiently sharp, but progress to fix the problem was not quick within the government bureaucracy.
-Whistleblowers and members of Congress continued to report questionable programming at VOA for at least two more years.
-8
+At least, Secretary Acheson admitted that VOA’s program content was previously not sufficiently sharp, but progress in fixing the problem was not quick within the government bureaucracy.
+Whistleblowers and members of Congress continued to report questionable programming at VOA for at least two more years.7

 The Voice of America improved its radio broadcasts to the Soviet Bloc later in the 1950s but did not expand them substantially, except for Russian-language programs.
 Even adding extra time to VOA Russian broadcasts took several years since their inception in 1947.